CleverCloud/documentation/content/doc/administrate/zone-migration.md

 type: docs
 ---

-# Migrate your services from one zone to another

 In this document, we will see how you can migrate your Clever Cloud services from one zone to another zone, for example from Paris to Montreal.
 For most of the services, you will be able to migrate them as-is.
 For others, you will need to create them and do a manual migration.
 Keep in mind that our support team remains available, should you have any questions regarding zone migration.

 ## Application migration